NazariiStrohush/optimized-meteor-data/README.md

 import Organizations from '/api/users';

 import { withTracker } from 'meteor/react-meteor-data';
-import { compose, branch, renderNothing } from 'recompose';
+import { compose, renderNothing } from 'recompose';
 // you can also use `lodash/flow`

 const enhancer = compose(